mdavoodi/www/source/blog/2015-05-18-james-joins-hashicorp.html.markdown

 backend systems.

-Prior to HashiCorp, James developed fault-tolerant avionics software at SpaceX and got to be the operator saying "flight software is go" during the first missions to the ISS.
-Before that, he oscillated between web and embedded work, such as helping better share cat videos and building systems to test radars.
-He lives with his family in Manhattan Beach, adding to HashiCorp's growing group of folks in Los Angeles.
+Prior to HashiCorp, James developed fault-tolerant avionics software at SpaceX and called out "flight software is go" during the first missions to the ISS.
+Before that, he oscillated between web and embedded work, helping people share cat videos and building systems to test radars.
+He lives with his family in Manhattan Beach, adding to HashiCorp's Los Angeles peeps.

 Welcome James!
 Follow him on [Twitter](https://twitter.com/slackpad).